StudyGroup2021/tech.it/README.md

 # Tech.IT

 ## Description
 Website dedicated to technology news and jobs.

+## User Story
+*As a Software Developer I want to see the latest technology industry news so that I can keep up-to-date with changes in the industry.
+*As a Software Developer, I want the ability to lookup available jobs in my field so I can advance my professional career.
+*As a Software Developer, I want to see inspirational quotes from technology leaders to keep me motivated.

 ## Usage
 * When opening the page, the user is presented with two main heroes for news and jobs respectively, and a timed generated quotes section